ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 The second camera is an infrared camera which uses an infrared laser detector which seperates objects into layers.
 The primary purpose of the camera will be to identify the astral material and then accurately place it on the game field for the navigation algorithm.
 The camera will use the 2D RGB camera to find and differentiate the different objects, including astral material, game field walls, and cave walls.
-It will then use the infrared camera to accurately place the objects in relation to the robot.[1]
+It will then use the infrared camera to accurately place the objects in relation to the robot.[24]

-#### Ethical, Professional, and Standards Considerations

-The datasheet for the camera will be followed and the intended use matches closely with the designed use.
-The infrared laser projector is safe for use in the vicinity of humans.

 #### Resources